St David's Church, Llangeview

 St David's Church, Llangeview, is a redundant church sited in a round churchyard adjacent to the junction of the A449 and A472 roads 1 mi to the east of the town of Usk in Monmouthshire, Wales.
 It has been designated by Cadw as a Grade I listed building, and is under the care of the Friends of Friendless Churches.
 It is Grade I listed because of its "exceptional interior" including a 15th-century rood-loft and "rare pre-Victorian box pews and fittings".
 The church stands in a churchyard that is almost circular, and is surrounded by a bank and the traces of a ditch.

 History

 The first record of a church on the site is in 1254.
-However the present church dates mainly from the 15th century and it was probably originally dedicated to Saint Cyfyw.
+The present church dates mainly from the 15th century and it was probably originally dedicated to Saint Cyfyw.
 The Monmouthshire author and artist, Fred Hando, records this dedication in his Journeys in Gwent, published in 1951.
 It was declared redundant in 1999.
 The charity the Friends of Friendless Churches holds a 999-year lease with effect from 19 November 1999.
 Since then repairs have been carried out to the exterior.